GaianRangerPlugin/ranger-gaian-plugin/README.md

 since we first try proxy auth (if parms specified) & then fall back to regular authentication

+Note that Gaian converts all users to upper case.
+However most users in ldap are typically lower case.
+Ranger is case sensitive meaning that policies will not match.
+In the current version therefore ALL userids through gaian are mapped to lower case before policy checks occur.

 **Verifying the environment**

 (tbd)